lenarother/django-critical-css/docs/usage.rst

     {% critical_css 'your/css/styles_path.css' %}

-If page does not have any critical css saved in the database yet or the css path of the saved critical-cms-object is different than the argument of `critical_css` the tag will return a normal css link.
+If page does not have any critical css saved in the database yet or the css path of the saved critical-cms-object is different than the argument of `critical_css` the tag will return a normal stylesheet link-tag.
 The css path will be modified as when using the django `static` templatetag, e.g.:

 .. code-block:: text